 Radar Functional Test (not applicable)

+There are no weather radar functions defined for inclusion in the 2GISS.

+COMMENTARY

+ARINC weather radar standards are provided in ARINC Characteristic 708A and ARINC Project Paper 748.

+Section headers are provided in this document to retain organizational alignment with the original ISS definition, ARINC Characteristic 768.

 TAWS Functional Test

-The 2G ISS should monitor the TAWS processing circuitry in the 2G ISS Processor Unit.
+The 2G ISS should monitor the TAWS processing circuitry in the 2G ISSPU.
 The TAWS functional test should report failures in the input data and faults within the TAWS function.
 A test pattern may be generated during the functional test mode to test TAWS display interfaces.
 The self-test function should be capable of displaying the terrain database version.

 Provisions for Automatic Test Equipment

 To enable Automatic Test Equipment (ATE) to be used in bench testing and maintenance, internal circuit functions not available at the unit service connector and considered by the equipment manufacturer necessary for ATE may be brought to pins on an auxiliary connector of a type selected by the equipment manufacturer.
 This connector should be fitted with an adequate number of contacts needed to support ATE functions.
 The connector should include a protective cover suitable to protect these contacts from damage, contamination, etc., while the unit is installed in the aircraft.
 The manufacturer should observe ARINC 600 for unit projections, etc., when choosing the location for this auxiliary connector.

+DME Functional Test

+The self-contained fault detection should incorporate non-volatile memory and logic to identify true hardware faults based on the historical trends.

+COMMENTARY